khakhalin/Dynamic-clamp-2018/reviews and responses.md

 "We then examined whether different types of sensory activation would differentially reshape
 temporal intrinsic tuning in tectal neurons.
 As changes in intrinsic properties seemed
+homeostatic (increased activation led to reduced spiking), by the same logic, one could expect shorter stimuli (flashes) to selectively suppress responses to shorter synaptic inputs."

+Here we are not talking about our conditional stimuli alterning the pattern of synaptic inputs; we just refer to the fact that during the stimulation, shorter stimuli (such as instantaneous flashes, that are technically the shortest stimuli possible) would cause faster visual inputs to the tectum, compared to longer stimuli (second-long continuous transitions) that would cause slower inputs.
+In this study, we did not measure actual synaptic responses in the tectum during conditioning, but from previous studies we know that responses to flashes are actually much shorter than responses to looming stimuli (Khakhalin 2014), as described in the beginning of the "Results" section, and then again in the "Methods".

+We now changed the wording of this sentence, to make this logic clearer.

-homeostatic (increased activation led to reduced spiking), by the same logic, one could..."
+"As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect that exposure to shorter sensory stimuli (flashes; Khakhalin et al. 2014) would selectively suppress spiking in repsonse to shorter synaptic inputs."

-TODO: make clear that we are not talking about synaptic changes after the fact, but during the stimulation.
-And that we kind of know from Khakhalin 2014.

 > Page 5, line 5: “As changes in intrinsic properties seemed homeostatic (increased activation led to reduced spiking), by the same logic, one could expect shorter stimuli (flashes) to selectively suppress